decamp/jav/README.md

 - Located in "thirdparty/ffmpeg" as git submodule.
 - License: Most is under LGPL, but some is GPL v2.
 See "thirdparty/ffmpeg/LICENSE.md"
 - Web: <https://www.ffmpeg.org/>

 x264
 - H264 codec.
 - Located in "thirdparty/x264" as git submodule.
 - License: GPL v2.
 See "thirdparty/x264/COPYING"
 - Web: <http://www.videolan.org/developers/x264.html>

 lame
 - MP3 codec
 - Located in "thirdparty/lame-3.99.5" as zipped project folder.
 - License: LGPL.
 See "thirdparty/lame-3.99.5.zip/LICENSE"
 - Web: <http://lame.sourceforge.net/>

 bits_langx.jar
 - Used for ref counting and object pools.
 - License: Same as JAV.

 ### Gotchas
-FFMPEG has updated its memory ownership model using the AVBufferRef class, and this wrapper does not support this very fully.
-Be sure to check JavCodecContext.refcountedFrames(), and set it to TRUE/NON-ZERO if you want to manage your own frame pool, or set it to false and ALWAYS make safe copies of decoded frames.
+FFMPEG has updated its memory ownership model using the AVBufferRef class.
+Support for this has not been tested very fully.
+Be sure to check JavCodecContext.refcountedFrames(), and set it to **true** if you want to manage your own frame pool, or set it to **false** and **ALWAYS** make safe copies of decoded frames.

 ---